katzworld/WalkingtheWorld-v2/README.md

-this is the permissions to run checks and returns the faucet status of the plot your currently moving around in the metaverse api is run from https://api-pusher.onrender.com using the API from the king if you would like to run your own api to serve this check out https://github.com/katzworld/api-thing for source and setup **Press F12 and inside console and enter code as image**
+this is the permissions to run checks and returns the faucet status of the plot your currently moving around in the metaverse api is run from https://clock.imamkatz.com/ and https://api.imamkatz.com/ using the API from the king if you would like to run your own api to serve this check out https://github.com/katzworld/api-thing for source and setup **Press F12 and inside console and enter code as image**